josua8-dev/Traffic-Sign-Classification/Results v2.md

 *Figure 3: accuracy breakdown for each of the 43 traffic sign classes*

 ### Best Performing Classes
-- **Classes**:  Many are at nearly at a perfect 100%
+Many are at nearly at a perfect 100%.
+Surprisingly, the model did well in distinguishing between the different Speed Limits (my guess would have been that the similarity in form and color woult throw it off).

 ### Challenging Classes
-- **Class 6 (End of speed limit (80km/h))**: about 85% Accuracy -> fairly low.
-Might be because of the similarity to the Speed Limit (80km/h) and the only difference being the color
+- **Class 6 (End of speed limit (80km/h))**: about 85% Accuracy -> really low.
+Surprising result.
+Might be because of the similarity to the Speed Limit (80km/h) and the only difference being the color.
+While I would have thought that the three diagonal stripes, part of the sign, would differentiate it well enough.
+Another.
+Another guess would be that it confused it alot with the end of no passing signs, that look pretty similar as well.

 - **Class 21 (Dangerous curve to the right)**: about 68% Accuracy -> lowest overall by far.
 Might be mistaken with similar danger signs.
+This result surprised me the most and I can't really pinpoint what the real issue here was.
+It would be interesting to find this out.

 **Observations**:
 - Classes with more training samples generally perform better